FosterCommerce/entry-type-rules/README.md

 2. Then tell Composer to load the plugin:

-        composer require FosterCommerce/entry-type-lock
+        composer require FosterCommerce/entry-type-rules

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Entry Type Lock.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Entry Type Rules.

-## Entry Type Lock Overview
+## Entry Type Rules Overview

-Entry Type Lock will allow you to restrict entry types in sections based on a count limit and/or user group.
+Entry Type Rules will allow you to restrict entry types in sections based on a count limit and/or user group.
 This can be useful when taking advantage of entry types for example in a structure section, where you could have a "Contact" entry type that you only want one of within a "Pages" structure section, or a "Blog Landing Page" entry type you would only like to allow certain users